-After installing the audio driver, the Audio Manager icon will appear in your system tray.
-Doubleclick the icon to access the Audio Control Panel.
+After installing the audio driver, the HD Audio Manager icon will appear in the notification area.
+Double-click the icon to access the HD Audio Manager.

-Connect your microphone to the Mic in jack (pink) on the back panel or the Line out jack on the front panel.
+Connect your microphone to the Mic in jack (pink) on the back panel or the Mic in jack (pink) on the front panel.
 Then configure the jack for microphone functionality.